Last Updated on January 24, 2023 by Jeremy

 Can we say something controversial and go with just don't do it?

-Parking anywhere near Heinz Field offers fairly inflated pricing of $30-$50 per car being common.
+Parking anywhere near Acrisure Stadium offers fairly inflated pricing of $30-$50 per car being common.
 So unless you are looking to tailgate with your specific vehicle, you are best parking further away and walking in (this also helps avoid coming and going traffic as well).

 We're not going to dive down into the lots that are paid here, as you can find numerous options anywhere between the stadium and PNC Park (and further in either direction).